NexusSplats: Efficient 3D Gaussian Splatting in the Wild: Introduction

-In summary, our key contributions are as follows: \begin{itemize} \item[1)] We develop a novel light decoupling strategy that performs coordinated color mapping, efficiently and effectively accommodating varying lighting conditions; \item[2)] We design the uncertainty splatting mechanism to predict Gaussian-wise uncertainties combined with a boundary penalty, facilitating the handling of occlusions; \item[3)] Experimental results demonstrate that {\em NexusSplats} achieves state-of-the-art rendering quality and reduces reconstruction time in different scenes by up to 70.4\% compared to the current best method in quality.
+In summary, our key contributions are as follows: \begin{itemize} \item We develop a hierarchical light decoupling strategy that performs centralized appearance learning, efficiently and effectively decoupling varying lighting conditions. \item We design a structure-aware occlusion handling mechanism that establishes a nexus between 3D and 2D structures, improving the accuracy of occlusion captures. \item Experimental results demonstrate that NexusSplats achieves state-of-the-art rendering quality and reduces total parameters by 65.4\%, which leads to 2.7$\times$ faster reconstruction. \end{itemize}